benjxia/spawncamp/README.md

 ### Prerequisites:

-**macOS users: See macOS branch, master branch will only work on Windows.**

 Spawncamp assumes you satisfy all prerequisites to enroll in the specified course.

 ### Installation

-1. Clone the repo onto your local machine
+1. Clone this repo onto your local machine
-2. Run `pip install -r requirements.txt` in the home directory of the repository.
-3. Edit the script to monitor the class you're trying to get in, remove notifications if you're on Mac or Linux.
+2. Edit the script to monitor the class you're trying to get in.
+3. Spawncamp will manage installing dependencies depending on your operating system :)

 ### Usage